-An FDNY Violation Order is issued by the New York City Fire Department (FDNY) when they find discrepancies between the fire safety standards set by the New York City Administrative Code and fire safety protocols implemented in your building.
-These orders are typically issued after routine inspections or when responding to complaints about unsafe conditions in buildings.
+An FDNY Violation Order is issued by the New York City Fire Department (FDNY) when they find discrepancies between the fire safety standards set by the New York City Administrative Code and the fire department rules and safety protocols implemented in your building.
+These orders are typically issued after routine fire department inspections or when fire or police department is responding to complaints about unsafe conditions in buildings.

-The inspector will issue a Notice of Violation (NOV) when a violation is found.
-This document will outline all the violations found during their inspection and any corrective actions that must be taken for your building to comply with fire safety regulations.
+The inspector will issue a Notice of Violation (NOV) when a violation of fire alarm systems or fire code is found.
+This document will outline all the fire alarm system installation and fire code violations found during their inspection and any corrective actions that must be taken for your building to comply with fire safety regulations.
 The NOV will also include the timeline for when these corrective actions must be completed.

 How Can You Address an FDNY Violation Order?